tesscln/astrological-sign-app/README.md

 ## Installation and Set-up

+This section is for users who have Python and pip already installed and who wish to run the app locally.

 ### 1. Clone the repo to your machine.

 Open your terminal an run the following bash command: